sarnthil/tips/vim.md

    `cst*` (t means (html) tag)
 7. `ds`+surround to remove a surround, e.g. `ds"`
 8. `:s/123-\zs456\ze-789/000` set the match for replacement to be between `\zs` and `\ze`
+9. `:help /\zs` opens the help page for the regex tip described in 8.